pfsense/docs/source/vpn/ipsec/ipsec-troubleshooting.rst

-When multiple WAN IP addresses are available, such as with CARP VIPs or IP Alias VIPs, an additional failure mode can occur where the connection appears in the logs but matches bypasslan or “%any...%any”.
+When multiple WAN IP addresses are available, such as with CARP VIPs or IP Alias VIPs, an additional failure mode can occur where the connection appears in the logs but matches bypasslan or "%any...%any".
 In this case, IPsec is configured to listen to one IP address but the client is connecting to another address.
 For example, an IPsec Phase 1 entry may be configured to use the WAN IP address but clients are connecting to a CARP VIP.
 In this case, the destination address in the logs will be the VIP address and not the interface address.
-Confirm by checking the logs against “ipsec statusall”.
+Confirm by checking the logs against "ipsec statusall".

 Disappearing Traffic
 ~~~~~~~~~~~~~~~~~~~~